Jefferson & The Barbary Pirate Wars with Morocco, Algiers, Tunis & Tripoli - American Minute with Bill Federer

 To someone raised in Western Civilization, "peace" is achieved when different groups get along.

-This is similar to what Lincoln stated at the Sanitary Fair, Baltimore, Maryland, April 18, 1864:
+Lincoln gave an example of one word having two different meanings in his address at the Sanitary Fair, Baltimore, Maryland, April 18, 1864:

 "We all declare for liberty; but in using the same word we do not all mean the same thing."